celo-org/celo-monorepo/packages/docs/getting-started/running-a-full-node.md

 ## Light Client Serving

 Light clients may connect to you as people run the [Celo Mobile Wallet](using-the-mobile-wallet.md) and you will start earning gateway fees for any transactions that these users initiate, which you can read more about in the [Full Node Incentives](../celo-codebase/protocol/transactions/full-node-incentives.md) document.
 The account that this node advertises for light clients to use for these fees is given by the `etherbase` parameter.
-The `lightserv` parameter defines the percentage of time this node should spend serving light clients.
+The `light.serve` parameter defines the percentage of time this node should spend serving light clients.
 Valid values are 0-100.
 If this node is having trouble catching up to the current block, dropping this to a lower percentage may help.
-The `lightpeers` and `maxpeers` parameters set limits on the number of light clients and full node peers that the node will accept.
+The `light.maxpeers` and `maxpeers` parameters set limits on the number of light clients and full node peers that the node will accept.